 The organization provides a 24/7 helpline, 800-272-3900, online information, support groups and educational programming.

 “They sometimes don’t realize what they’re walking into,” said Debra Kostiw, owner of No Place Like Home Senior Care, a Henrietta-based business specializing in helping families care for Alzheimer’s patients.

-Kostiw is a nationally certified dementia practitioner and recently completed writing “Forget Me Not,” a book about dementia care and caregiver strategies, available on Amazon.
+Kostiw is a nationally certified dementia practitioner and recently completed writing “Forget Me Not” using an online spelling & grammar software, a book about dementia care and caregiver strategies, available on Amazon.
 She also operates a Facebook group “Answers About Aging & Alzheimer’s” and posts YouTube videos for her channel “Answers About Alzheimer’s.”

 She listed anxiety, depression, exhaustion, sleeping issues, denial and overreacting as signs of caregiver stress.
 Building a team helps.

 “A lot of times, we don’t focus on the caregiver but the person in need of assistance,” said Andrea MacDonald, a registered nurse, clinical operations manager for Nascentia Health, which operates in Rochester.
 “Caregivers seldom call until they reach that crisis or point that they can’t do it any longer or their health is suffering.”